For professional development I read many marketing and writing blogs.

 What makes handwritten thank you notes so powerful?
 And why are they better than thank you emails?

 First, they stand out.
-According to technology research firm The Radicati Group, office workers receive an average of 121 emails per day, 49.7 percent of which they consider to be spam.
+According to technology research firm The Radicati Group, office workers receive an average of 97 emails per day.
 By contrast, the average American household receives just 10 pieces of personal mail per year, not counting holiday cards and invitations.
 While email inboxes overflow, a handwritten envelope in the mail grabs attention.

 Second, they show you care.
 A handwritten thank you note represents thought and effort on the part of the sender.